CUCTF/ctf-writeups/picoctf/crypto/rsa_oracle/README.md

 ## Remediation

+Textbook RSA should never be used.
 Chosen plaintext and chosen ciphertext attacks can be prevented by implementing RSA with a cryptographically secure padding scheme, such as OAEP (Optimal Asymmetric Encryption Padding).
 This introduces randomness into the encryption process which provides semantic security by preventing the deterministic nature of RSA from being exploited.